Bayesian method for fitting the low-energy constants in chiral perturbation theory: Fitting the LECs in ChPT

 \section{Fitting the LECs in ChPT}

-This section adopts the Bayesian Model C mentioned in Sec. \ref{mc} to perform a global fit, in order to obtain a new set of some NLO and NNLO LECs.
+This section adopts the Bayesian Model B mentioned in Sec. \ref{mb} to perform a global fit, in order to obtain a new set of some NLO and NNLO LECs.
 The truncation errors are considered in the fit.
-Because all $L^r_i$ ($C^r_i$) are at the order $10^{-3}$ ($10^{-6}$), they need to be normalized by multiplying a factor $10^{3}$ ($10^{6}$) first.
+Most references in this paper indicate that all $L^r_i$ ($C^r_i$) are at the order about $10^{-3}$ ($10^{-6}$).
+Following the preparation in Sec. \ref{sec:preparation}, they need to be first normalized by multiplying a factor $10^{3}$ ($10^{6}$), respectively.